Welcome! Here are the website rules, as well as some tips for using this forum.

 To really know you have to do a heat loss as the building now exists (or will exist after the renovation).
 Then look at the fin tube and the average water temperatures and see where you stand.
 Adding fin tube will help.

-Curious if boilers are condensing modulating variety.0
+Curious if boilers are condensing modulating variety.

 Aside from the excellent comments above, be sure to scan the building for other emitters/loads.
 I am working on one now where they did not consider the sizing of the DHW and Pool heat exchangers when they decided to lower the temps.
-They were forced to turn the temp back up to satisfy the loads."If you can't explain it simply, you don't understand it well enough"
+They were forced to turn the temp back up to satisfy the loads.

 Keep in mind your design temps.
 Here north of you our systems are designed for -25.
 But our "average" winter temperature is 17f.
 My point is that is a 42* difference, that's huge.
 So most of the time, but not all, we are able to run on condensing temperatures.
 Especially the shoulder months Sept-Nov and March-May.
 But yes even dead of winter sometimes....Not so much lately....
 Let and trust your odr do the work, and your load calcs.
 If you have a home owner who understands what these new boilers can do.
 Turn the temps down, really low part of your comfort zone.
 Hopefully he maybe able to adjust the temps during the extremes, without you babysitting it.
 Non program stats only.
 Like others said hopefully they over killed the rads.
-Proceed with caution0
+Proceed with caution :)

 Wanting to go modern and efficient is great- but Keep in mind that local supply houses don't keep parts for mod-con boilers in stock like they do for cast iron boilers where the same aquastat works on 100's of different boilers that were produced over a 50 year span.